 Module Number Module Name Responsible Lecturer CMS-CLS-ELV Computational Life Science Advanced Prof. Dr. Ivo Sbalzarini ivo.sbalzarini@tu-dresden.de Qualification Objectives After completing the module, students will have in-depth skills in the application of computer-aided modelling and simulation in life sciences, extended to complex spatio-temporal systems.
-They have in- depth knowledge of the application domain and are able to study mixed models using self-implemented simulation methods, model complex systems independently and test and validate the models.
+They have indepth knowledge of the application domain and are able to study mixed models using self-implemented simulation methods, model complex systems independently and test and validate the models.
 Students are familiar with the application domain to the extent that they can hold solution-oriented project discussions with partners from the life sciences.
-Content The content of the module are optional, depending on the student's focus: biomechanics, particle methods, mathematical and computational biology, cognitive neurology, advanced biophysics, advanced machine learning, complex biological networks, multiphase simulation, advanced genomics, biological hydrodynamics.
+Content The content of the module is optional, depending on the student's focus: biomechanics, particle methods, mathematical and computational biology, cognitive neurology, advanced biophysics, advanced machine learning, complex biological networks, multiphase simulation, advanced genomics, biological hydrodynamics.
 Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 8 lecture hours per week and independent study.
 The courses are to be selected from the CMS-CMA-ELV catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, including the language of the course, the necessary examination performances and the weighting of the grades.
 Prerequisites for Participation No previous specialist knowledge is required.
-Usability The module is a compulsory module for students of Computational Life Science in the Computational Modelling and Simulation Master degree program.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of the examinations specified in the CMS-CMA-ELG catalogue.
-Credit Points and Grades 10 credit points can be earned by completing the module.
+Usability The module is a compulsory module Science in the Computational Model program. - Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of the CMA-ELG catalogue. · · · · · · · · · · · · · · · · · · · Credit Points and Grades 10 credit points can be earned by completing the module.
 The module grade results from the average of those received for graded pieces of work, weighted according to the catalogue CMS-CMA-ELG.
 Frequency of the Module The module is offered each academic year, starting in the winter semester.
 Workload The workload is 300 hours in total.
-Duration of the Module The module takes one semester to complete.
+Duration of the Module The module takes one semester to o complete.